garrettswink/readmeapp/README.md

     - [License](#license)

     ## Installation
-    NONE
+    g

     ## Usage
-    Don't use
+    g

     ## Contributing
-    Please help
+    g

     ## Testing
-    Testing is for suckers
+    g

     ## License

-    ;
+    This project is registered under the  license.
-    For more information, visit
+    For more information on this license, please visit .